 Grading Policy: There will be 2 term exams, a final exam, and homework/quizzes/special assignments, with percentages as shown below.
-Missed exams will count as 0 points.
+Missed exams or late homework will count as 0 points.
 Only under rare circumstances (such as illness with a doctor's written excuse) will a make-up exam be given.